MoldyMacaroniX/moldygd.com/_src/posts/livestream-mod-info.md

 Here's the general roadmap for becoming a livestream mod:

 1. **Be active in the Discord server and on streams.** We only accept Discord staff applications if we know you are active.
-You will also need to be a high level in the server to be eligible for Discord staff.
+You will also need to be a certain level in the server to be eligible for Discord staff.
 2. **Form relations with Moldy or other staff members.** In order to be accepted for Discord staff, we need to know we can trust you.
-You will only have a chance at acceptance if a staff member can vet for you.
+You will only have a chance at acceptance if a staff member can vouch for you.
 3. **Apply and get accepted for Discord staff.** Applications typically open every few months.
 4. **Pass the trainee staff phase to become a full staff.** After this, you will be eligible for stream mod if you are active in stream chat.